 M. sallei and P. viridis are also susceptible to copper toxicity (Chan 1988).
+Copper persistence in the environment should be considered when weighing up treatment options.
 Other chemicals have also been examined for their lethal effects on P. viridis but their use is not common because of difficulties with large-scale application and general safety.